GPlates/new-gplates-website/src/pages/docs/user-manual/Controlling_View.md

 **Set Projection.**

-Clicking this menu item will open a dialog allowing you to select what projection GPlates should use to display data.
-A shortcut for this functionality can be found on the bottom of the **Reconstruction View**.
+Clicking this menu item will open a dialog allowing you to select what projection GPlates should use to display data (and for 2D map views, also what central meridian to use).
+Alternatively, a list box of projections to set can be found on the bottom of the **Reconstruction View**.

 **Camera Location / Rotation / Zoom.**

-These menu items permit control of the camera position in order to view the globe.
+These menu items permit control of the camera in order to view the globe.

 3.1 Configure Text Overlay
 ----------------------